sdrangan/introml/README.md

 Both classes assume no python or ML experience.
 However, experience with some programming language (preferably object-oriented) is required.
-The class also requires undergraduate probability, linear algebra and multi-variable classes.
+The class also requires undergraduate probability, linear algebra and multi-variable calculus.

 ## Installation